-The Sage Colleges (TSC) is an inclusive community that takes proactive measures to ensure that all feel welcomed, accepted, valued, and safe.
-With respect to admissions, Sage welcomes all academically qualified students to our campuses in pursuit of their chosen career paths, creative and intellectual development, and to explore life's curiosities.
+With respect to admissions, RSC welcomes all academically qualified students to our campuses in pursuit of their chosen career paths, creative and intellectual development, and to explore life's curiosities.
 Our policy for Trans and Gender inclusive excellence stems from this vision, our anti-discrimination policy and federal Title IX guidelines, which prohibit discrimination on the basis of sex, gender identity, and gender expression.

-At Sage we deeply uphold diversity as a life practice.
+At RSC we deeply uphold diversity as a life practice.
 As a life practice, we believe that such inclusiveness and policy development exemplify a social justice issue imperative for addressing social equality, educational enrichment, and institutional progress.
-Social justice practice at Sage pivots around a quality of life that recognizes the human rights for all of our students and our quest for creating a learning environment that values humanity.
+Social justice practice at RSC pivots around a quality of life that recognizes the human rights for all of our students and our quest for creating a learning environment that values humanity.
 Indeed, as a community we celebrate our collectivity as people without losing sight of our unique and dynamic differences.

-It is important that we highlight The Sage Colleges' uniqueness.
-We have two campuses: Sage College of Albany (SCA) in Albany and Russell Sage College (RSC) in Troy.
-We also have three Sage Graduate Professional Schools (Education, Health Sciences and Management).
+We have two campuses in Albany and in Troy.
+We also have three Graduate Professional Schools (Education, Health Sciences and Management).